rjt5950/android-screen-recording-detection/README.md

 ## Overview
 The Screen-Recording-Detection-App is a powerful android screen recording detection tool that can detect when app's screen is being recorded or shared, offering an extra layer of security for sensitive operations.
-This open-source Android app provides real-time detection by triggering a callback whenever the app becomes visible to a screen recorder or sharing tool.
+This open-source android app provides real-time detection by triggering a callback whenever the app becomes visible to a screen recorder or sharing tool.
 It is especially useful for developers working in industries where data privacy is critical, such as banking, healthcare, and enterprise applications.

 ## Key Features
 - **Real-Time Screen Recording Detection:** Detects when the app's screen is being recorded or shared.